zig-gamedev/zig-gamedev/samples/intro/README.md

 ## intro applications

 Intro applications have been designed to help people learn graphics programming and zig-gamedev framework.
-I've tried to keep the code simple and put comments in key points.
+I try to keep code simple and add comments in key points.

 ### intro 0